-There is an initial administrative cost associated with configuring each pmlogger instance, and an ongoing administrative investment to monitor these configurations, perform regular housekeeping (such as rotation, compression, and culling of PCP archive log files), and execute periodic tasks to process the archives (such as nightly performance regression checking with pmie, or using pmchart to publish recent activity charts on the Web).
+There is an initial administrative cost associated with configuring each pmlogger instance, and an on-going administrative investment to monitor these configurations, perform regular house-keeping (such as rotation, compression and culling of PCP archive log files) and execute periodic tasks to process the archives (such as nightly performance regression checking with pmie, or using pmchart to publish recent activity charts on the Web).

-Many of these tasks are handled by the supplied pmlogger administrative tools and scripts, as described in Section 7.2.3.
+Many of these tasks are handled by the supplied pmlogger administrative tools and scripts, as described in "Archive Log File Management" on page 139.
 However, the necessity and importance of these tasks favor a centralized pmlogger deployment, as shown in Figure 8-5.